 - in the event of the grantee becoming aware of, or suspecting, any irregular or fraudulent activity that may have any impact on the project or on the use of the grant, or any part of it, the grantee must immediately notify the Scottish Government of such activity and provide such other information as required by Scottish Government in that regard

-In addition, for Malawi 2015 to 2018 projects, grant conditions have been further tightened, to now include:
+In addition,since 2015, grant conditions have been further tightened, to now include:

 - new specific conditions on random source expenditure checks